brookddd/cse15l-lab-reports/lab3.md

 ## Part 1

-insert screenshots and explanations here
+I will insert descriptions and screenshots here.
+I'm currently stuck on compiling and running code while connected to the server.

 ## Part 2